No Wagering Bingo Sites (2026) — Keep What You Win

 Maximum conversion or win cap.
 Look for “maximum winnings from free spins capped at £X” or “max redeemable amount.”
 If a number appears there, your winnings have a ceiling regardless of what the slot actually pays.

 If a site buries its bonus terms or makes them genuinely hard to find, that tells you something on its own.
 UKGC rules require transparency.
 A site that makes you dig for wagering information is either badly managed or deliberately hoping you will not check.
-Our how we rate bingo sites page explains the role bonus transparency plays in our scoring.
+Our page on how we rate bingo sites goes into why bonus transparency weighs so heavily in our scores.

 Responsible Gambling on No-Wagering Sites

-No-wagering does not change the odds.
-It changes the bonus terms.
-You can still lose your deposit.
-Free spins can still return absolutely nothing.
+Worth saying plainly: no-wagering changes the bonus terms, not the odds.
+Your deposit can still go to zero.
+Free spins can still pay out nothing.
 “Keep what you win” is accurate marketing — but it only applies when there is something to keep.

 Every site on this page holds a UKGC licence and must offer deposit limits, session time reminders, cooling-off periods and self-exclusion tools.
-Use them before you need them.
-Set a deposit limit at the start, not after a bad session.
+Set a deposit limit when you sign up, not after things go sideways.
+If you want to step away from all UK gambling sites at once, GamStop covers every UKGC-licensed operator.
+The shortest exclusion is six months.

 What does no wagering mean in bingo?